History Management

 Server History

 The server owns the conversation history for each session.
-The client never re-sends prior messages — it only sends new turns via POST /session/:id.
+The client never re-sends prior messages — it only sends new turns via POST /sessions/:id/turns.

 The server may additionally persist the full uncompacted history for use cases such as audit trails, history replay, or user-facing conversation display.
 This is optional and implementation-defined.
 If provided, the full history must be exact and unredacted — unlike compacted history, no content may be omitted or altered.

 Each agent declares its history persistence capabilities in GET /meta via capabilities.history.
-When history is returned in GET /session/:id, it must be a Message[]-compatible array.
+History is retrieved via GET /sessions/:id/history and must be a Message[]-compatible array.
 The returned history may contain unresolved tool calls (i.e. tool calls without a matching tool result) — clients should be prepared to handle this for tool call resumption.

 Client History